-- Offer a 1% reduction in the variable interest rate to YBS farmers and ranchers who qualify; - Continue to enhance both the experiences and learning opportunities available to our YBS Advisory Committees: - Sponsor awards recognizing outstanding young farm families in our area; - Award college scholarships to the next generation of potential farmers and ranchers; - Fund interest-free 4-H and FFA loans to young producers who are working to gain the agricultural knowledge base needed to be successful: - Offer related services either directly or in coordination with others that are responsive to the needs of YBS farmers and ranchers in our territory; - Take full advantage of opportunities for coordinating credit and services offered with other System institutions in the territory and other governmental and private sources of credit who offer credit and services to those who qualify as YBS farmers and ranchers in our territory; and, - Implement effective outreach programs to attract YBS farmers and ranchers.
+- Offer a 1% reduction in the variable interest rate to YBS farmers and ranchers who qualify; - Continue to enhance both the experiences and learning opportunities available to our YBS Advisory Committees; - Sponsor awards recognizing outstanding young farm families in our area; - Award college scholarships to the next generation of potential farmers and ranchers; - Fund interest-free 4-H and FFA loans to young producers who are working to gain the agricultural knowledge base needed to be successful: - Offer related services either directly or in coordination with others that are responsive to the needs of YBS farmers and ranchers in our territory; - Take full advantage of opportunities for coordinating credit and services offered with other System institutions in the territory and other governmental and private sources of credit who offer credit and services to those who qualify as YBS farmers and ranchers in our territory; and, - Implement effective outreach programs to attract YBS farmers and ranchers.

-During 2017, we continued to promote and enhance our YBS Advisory Committees by forming an Oklahoma Panhandle State University Student Advisory Board.
-The Association's board and management were able to meet with the newly formed committee to discuss important topics related to agriculture and Farm Credit's role in the future.
-This educational and career development effort will continue into the future and in 2018 two students from the Oklahoma Panhandle State University Student Advisory Board will attend the Association's Washington D.C. initiative created for select YBS customers or potential customers.
+During 2018, our outreach efforts have been successful and have proven to spread the Farm Credit message while working to educate and support the next generation of farmers and ranchers.
+We continue our Washington D.C. initiative created for select YBS customers or potential customers.
 This initiative provides the opportunity for our area YBS producers to experience and participate in the political process.
-Participants in the Washington D.C. initiative meet with representatives of the Oklahoma delegation in the United States Congress and have face-to-face dialogue with leaders of agricultural trade organizations as well as the Farm Credit Administration, the Farm Credit Council and other decision makers specific to the agricultural industry and the Farm Credit System.
-We use specific lending and other outreach programs to further reinforce YBS qualitative and quantitative goals.
-We use specific lending initiatives and other outreach platforms such as our "Take One Off for the Future" program which reduces the interest rate for qualified applicants.
+Participants in the Washington D.C. initiative meet with representatives of the Oklahoma delegation in the United States Congress and have face-to-face dialogue with leaders of agricultural trade organizations, as well as the Farm Credit Administration, the Farm Credit Council and other decision makers specific to the agricultural industry and the Farm Credit System.
+We use targeted lending and other outreach programs to further reinforce YBS qualitative and quantitative goals.
+We also use specific lending initiatives and other outreach platforms such as our "Take One Off for the Future" program which reduces the interest rate on loans by 1% for qualified applicants.
 Our overall YBS lending campaign continues to leverage USDA loan guarantees and other critical government programs, along with additional progressive strategies to reach our annual quantifiable goals.
-We continued to promote our YBS program through our noticeable support of the young and diverse agricultural groups in Oklahoma, including but not limited to, countless 4H and FFA programs.
+We continue to promote our YBS program through noticeable support of the young and diverse agricultural groups in Oklahoma, including but not limited to countless 4H and FFA programs.